 Information and Communication Technology (ICT)

-The syllabus for Paper I is general, and students can prepare well for it even with one hour of study every day till the November session exam.
-The exam is scheduled for 5 November 2017.
+Five questions will be set from each module.
+The syllabus for Paper I is general, and students can prepare well for it even with one hour of study every day till the exam.
+The exam is scheduled from 15th to 20th June 2020.